Chapter 19.107

 19.107.060 Design standards.

-The following design standards shall apply to residential developments which are subject to the South Fairview Lake design overlay zone.
+The following design standards shall apply to residential developments:

 A. Street System.
-The proposed street system shall be designed to create a safe, aesthetically pleasing, and pedestrian-oriented neighborhood.
-Five of the six street types are narrower than the typical city standard minimizing the physical presence of paved areas, allowing for additional landscaping adjacent to streets and sidewalks, and effectively controlling traffic speeds.
-Specific applications of these street designs shall be approved by the city in consideration of anticipated traffic volumes, emergency access, and on-street parking demand.
+The purpose of the street system standards is to create a safe, aesthetically pleasing, and pedestrian-oriented neighborhood.
+Four of the five street types are narrower than the typical city standard minimizing the physical presence of paved areas, allowing for additional landscaping adjacent to streets and sidewalks, and effectively controlling traffic speeds.
 All streets are intended for traffic speeds of 25 miles per hour or less.
 Street design requirements are summarized in Table 19.107.060 and illustrated in cross-section in Figure 19.107.060.A.

 1. Standard Local Street.
 Standard local streets shall constitute public streets with a 58-foot right-of-way consisting of two 11-foot travel lanes, two seven-foot parking lanes, two five-foot planter strips, and two five-foot sidewalks.